 This is a more advanced unit but the basic functions are as easy to use as the above scanner.
 This is a tool you can grow into and learn from.
 The kit comes with a helpful CD to explain how to get the most from this auto scan tool and diagnose the check engine light properly.

-I own the 3120 model, this has been updated to the Equus 3140.
+I own the 3120 model, this has been updated to the Equus 3140 and now the 31703.
 For the same price I paid you now get a better scanner.
 This equus automobile scan tool has a few advantages over the three above scanners.
 The main advantage is that it scans OBD1 and OBD2 compliant vehicles.